atifkarim/Implementation-of-Image-Perception-System-for-Kitchen-Utensils/README.md

 * Labels
 * convert.py

 Here, **Images** folder keep all of the RGB images with sub-folder(sub-folder means the folder which will contains images of different class.
 Naming of folders could be anything eg. class name).
 In the Labels folder keep the sub-folders which contains all the ROI information of actors in each image.
-Inside of the Labels folder a destination folder folder named out should be created where the converted YOLO formatfile  is  saved.
-Reason  of  using convert.py file is to  generate files in YOLO format.
-I have modified the convert.py file and it would be found [here](https://github.com/atifkarim/unreal_cv_image_manipulation/blob/master/testing_YOLO/convert_yolo_dataset_modified.py).
+Inside of the Labels folder a destination folder named **out** should be created where the **converted YOLO format** file  is  saved.
+Reason  of  using *convert.py* file is to  generate files in YOLO format.
+I have modified the *convert.py* file and it would be found [here](https://github.com/atifkarim/unreal_cv_image_manipulation/blob/master/testing_YOLO/convert_yolo_dataset_modified.py).

 # Arrangement of folder and files to train with YOLO